ericbutler555/eb-grid/README.md

 `.align-col-c`

 Floats block elements (like `.col`s) in the center of the layer.

+`.first`

+Use this class if the column should always be first (left-most) in a layer.

 **Note:** You can also **add a breakpoint prefix to any of the above alignment classes,** to set text or column alignment specifically for a certain breakpoint.
 For example, an element with `class="col half tab-align-r tab-align-col-c desk-align-c desk-align-col-l"` would be centered in the layer with right-aligned text at 768px or wider, and would be floated left in the layer with centered text at 1200px or wider.